top of page

 Flashing and Roof Penetrations

 These areas are common leak sources.
-The inspector closely checks the metal flashing around chimneys, vents, skylights, and roof edges for cracks, rust or separation.
+The inspector closely checks the metal flashing around chimneys, vents, skylights, and roof edges for cracks, rust, or separation.

 Gutters and Drainage

 Clogged or sagging gutters can force water under the roof.
-The inspector looks for debris, checks the slope for proper drainage and ensures downspouts direct water away from the foundation.
+The inspector looks for debris, checks the slope for proper drainage, and ensures downspouts direct water away from the foundation.

 Interior Inspection: The Part People Forget

 Your attic holds secrets your roof cannot hide.
+Inside, the inspector will look for clues like these:

 • Dark stains or streaks on the wood framing or insulation.